LukasSchaefer/marl-book-exercises/readme.md

 You should see regular progress of training being printed to the console.
 For more details on the codebase, please refer to the `README.md` file within the `marl-book-codebase` directory.

-## Day 2: Actor-Critic Algorithms in Level-Based Foraging
+## Wednesday: Actor-Critic Algorithms in Level-Based Foraging

 In this exercise, we will train some agents in a level-based foraging task using the independent advantage actor-critic (IA2C) algorithm.
 The IA2C algorithm is a multi-agent extension of the advantage actor-critic (A2C) algorithm, where each agent learns its policy and value function independently.